Fodor's Expert Review Grand Palais

 With its curved-glass roof and gorgeously restored Belle Époque ornamentation, you can't miss the Grand Palais whether you're approaching from the Seine or the Champs-Élysées.
 It forms an elegant duo with the Petit Palais across Avenue Winston Churchill: both stone buildings, adorned with mosaics and sculpted friezes, were built for the 1900 World's Fair, and, like the Eiffel Tower, were not intended to be permanent.
-The exquisite main exhibition space called le Nef (or nave) plays host to large-scale shows that might focus on anything from jewelry to cars.
+The exquisite main exhibition space called Le Nef (or nave) hosts large-scale shows which focus on everything from jewelry to cars.
 The art-oriented shows staged here—including the annual FIAC, Paris's contemporary-art fair—are some of the hottest tickets in town.
-Previous must-sees included an Edward Hopper retrospective and "Picasso and the Masters."
-To skip the long queue, book an advance ticket online for an extra euro.
+Previous must-sees included an Edward Hopper retrospective and Picasso and the Masters.
+To skip the long queue, booking an advance ticket online for an extra euro is strongly advised.